minprog/app-studio/30 Android/10 Unit 1/content.md

 - **Guided project: [Mr. Potatohead](/guided/mr-potatohead)** takes you step-by-step through making your first app.
 You'll probably choose this one if you haven't built applications on a platform before.

 - **Unguided project: [First App](/projects/first-app)** gives you a set of requirements with which you make your app.
 You'll probably choose this one if you have done more than a couple of programming courses.
 If you don't know how to start, talk to your teacher or switch to the guided project!

+**How to get points:** show your TA that you have created a working app and show it's code on GitHub.
+Do mind the deadline for each week!